urda/website/_posts/2010-11-25-if-thanksg-then-give-thanks.md

 tags:
   - Personal
 ---
 Make sure you enjoy the time off from work and school as much as you can.
 Be sure to surround yourself with those that you love and cherish!
-Don&#8217;t forget to tell them how much you value them as a person and the impact they have on your life.
+Don't forget to tell them how much you value them as a person and the impact they have on your life.
 Also be sure to eat a ton of food, drink plenty, and have a wonderful time!